lorin/tla-linearizability/README.md

 [cosmosdb]: http://cosmosdb.com/
 [cosmosdb-tla]: https://github.com/Azure/azure-cosmos-tla

-And yet, none of these models use the definition of linearizability outlined in the original paper by Herlihy & Wing.
+However, none of these models use the definition of linearizability outlined in the original paper by Herlihy & Wing.

+As an exercise in becoming more familiar with both the definition of linearizability and with modeling in TLA+, I translated the definiton of linearizability from the original paper into a TLA+ model.

+**Note: This is a work-in-progress**.

 ## Figure 1